ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Hospitality_to_Synthetic_Biology.md

 ### Background of the Shifted Domain

 The hospitality industry has long focused on enhancing guest experiences through personalized service, technological integration, and sustainable practices.
-This sector recognizes that customer satisfaction is paramount, leading to an evolution of service models that prioritize individual preferences and needs.
-Conversely, ecosystem management has traditionally centered on biodiversity conservation and ecological balance, often employing a top-down approach that overlooks the role of human experiences and interactions with the environment.
-This dissertation will explore how the principles of guest experience can inform and transform ecosystem management, creating a new paradigm for both fields.
+The concept of guest experience encompasses the entirety of a visitor's interaction with a service provider, from the initial booking to post-visit engagement.
+This sector has evolved significantly, particularly with the advent of technology, which has allowed for greater customization and responsiveness to individual guest needs.
+Conversely, ecosystem management has traditionally centered on biodiversity conservation and ecological balance, often employing a more generalized, top-down approach to resource management.
+Recent trends, however, have indicated a shift towards recognizing the importance of human engagement in ecological practices, suggesting a fertile ground for interdisciplinary exploration.

 ### Significance and Novelty of the Research

 This research is novel in its approach to merging two distinct domains, creating a framework that not only addresses ecological challenges but also emphasizes human engagement and satisfaction.
 By applying guest experience principles to ecosystems, we can develop tailored conservation strategies that resonate with local communities and stakeholders, ultimately leading to more effective and sustainable outcomes.
-The integration of these domains holds the potential to foster a more profound appreciation for biodiversity, thereby enhancing advocacy for conservation efforts.
+This interdisciplinary approach holds the potential to transform traditional conservation paradigms by integrating human-centric methodologies that prioritize both ecological health and visitor satisfaction.

 ### Overarching Research Questions and Objectives

+The dissertation will seek to address the following research questions:
-1. How can the principles of guest experience be effectively transposed into ecosystem management?
+- How can the principles of guest experience be effectively transposed into ecosystem management?
-2. What are the potential benefits of personalized ecosystem management strategies on biodiversity conservation?
+- What are the potential benefits of personalized ecosystem management strategies on biodiversity conservation?
-3. How can technology enhance the monitoring and management of ecosystems in a manner similar to guest experience technologies in hospitality?
+- How can technology enhance the monitoring and management of ecosystems in a manner similar to guest experience technologies in hospitality?
-4. What new theoretical constructs emerge from this interdisciplinary approach?
+- What new theoretical constructs emerge from this interdisciplinary approach?

 ## Literature Review